MattKetmo/moquet.net/_posts/2013-12-16-symfonycon-warsaw-2013.markdown

 She first showed us how the Access Control Engine can be complicated.
 Then she compared with a Voter implementation, which is much easier to code and test.

-For French guys, I also recommand reading this
+For French guys, I also recommend reading this
-[blog post](http://devblog.lexik.fr/non-classe/faciliter-la-gestion-des-droits-dacces-avec-les-voters-2488) from Lexik team, or [this one](http://kriswallsmith.net/post/15994931191/symfony2-security-voters) from Kris Wallsmith.
+[blog post](http://devblog.lexik.fr/non-classe/faciliter-la-gestion-des-droits-dacces-avec-les-voters-2488) from Lexik team, or [this one](http://kriswallsmith.net/post/15994931191/symfony2-security-voters) in English from Kris Wallsmith.

 # Proxy pattern in PHP